aws-deepracer-community/deepracer-genai-workshop/README.md

 ## Costs

 This workshop should only cost $2-5 to run, as long as you follow the cleanup steps at the end.
 Note - one of the LLMs used is Claude Instant, offered through the AWS Marketplace by Anthropic.

-The use of Cluade Instant may not be covered by AWS credits, however in testing this element only cost $0.10.
+The use of Claude Instant may not be covered by AWS credits, however in testing this element only cost $0.10.

 ## Pre-requisites